 Let’s make the world a less stressful place by helping each other deal with bitstreams as much as we can, shall we?

-The model Mark Hurst has built is great for understanding the complex world of information of today in simple terms.
+The model Mark Hurst has built in Bit Literacy is great for understanding the complex world of information of today in simple terms.
 It’s also expandable for whatever additional bitstreams may come in the future, and will help you deal with them a lot better.
 Good read!

 What else can you learn from the blinks?